Make a backup of identities, accounts, and addresses#

 Concordium Wallet for Mobile and Concordium Wallet for Web

-Backup is not available in Concordium Wallet for Mobile or Concordium Wallet for Web.
-They use a secret recovery phrase to recover your accounts, identities, and private keys.
-You cannot import a backup from Concordium Legacy Wallet or Desktop Wallet to either Concordium Wallet for Mobile or Concordium Wallet for Web.
+You cannot back up Concordium Wallet for Mobile or Concordium Wallet for Web to a file.
+They use a seed phrase to recover your accounts, identities, and private keys.

 Note

-The option to view the secret recovery phrase is available in Concordium Wallet for Mobile for Android version 1.3.0 or greater in the Wallet Settings gear wheel.
+The option to view the seed phrase is available in Concordium Wallet for Mobile for Android version 1.3.0 or greater in the Wallet Settings .
 However you cannot simply upgrade to version 1.3.0 and use this feature.
 Instead, you must either create a new wallet or recover your wallet to be able to see this option in Wallet Settings.

 If you need to export your private key to use in Concordium Client (for example, to work with smart contracts or to set up a validator node), see Export a private key.